-During a client workshop yesterday, the participants and I were talking about how different the world is now, compared to even twenty or thirty years ago.
+During a client workshop recently, the participants and I were talking about how different the world is now, compared to even twenty or thirty years ago.
 We were telling stories about life prior to email or the internet or 1000-channel-cable menus.
-I shared the fact that my six-year-old son has never seen a commercial because the television we allow him to consume is all streaming.
+I shared the fact that my kids have hardly ever seen a commercial because the television we allow them to consume is all streaming.

 And then I told a story that I had not thought about in a long time, a story about my father and me.
 After I told the story, I couldn’t stop thinking about it.
 So when I woke up this morning, with the story still on my mind, I decided I needed to share it here.

 So, let me take you back to February 22, 1980.
 Serious sports fans will recognize that date immediately.
-The Winter Olympics were in Lake Placid, NY, and in addition to athletes like Eric Heiden, America had noticed a group of young hockey players with a hard ass coach.
-The team made the medal round, and were set to play the Soviets that night.
-My Dad and I were not big hockey fans, but we both loved the Olympics, and we were excited to watch the game that night.
-The game was broadcast at 8pm, but what we did not know was that the game was actually played at 5pm.
+The Winter Olympics were in Lake Placid, NY, and in addition to athletes like Eric Heiden, America had noticed a group of young hockey players with a hard-ass coach.
+The team unexpectedly made the medal round, and were set to play the Soviets that night.
+My Dad and I were not big hockey fans, but we both loved the Olympics, and we were excited to watch that game.
+The game was broadcast at 8pm, but what we did not know at the time was that the game had actually been played already, at 5pm.
 We watched it on tape delay, but thought we were watching it live.
 We cheered and screamed and high-fived and hugged as the USA upset the Soviets 4-3, thinking the whole time we were living the game in real time.

 We can draw all sorts of implications from the changes that this story reveals.
 But we can leave the specifics of those changes to another post… this post is already long enough.